nthnca/cookie/README.md

 ## Ideas

 So here you go, have fun improving the language, some ideas:
+- Add the ability to add comments // to a program.
 - Allow passing parameters to functions.
 - Make it so variables are scoped to the current function.
 - Add a return statement.